sbtrn-devil/crtk/docs/api.md

 }
 ```

-### .errors: _Array or undefined_
+### .errors: _Array/Object or undefined_

 Read-only.
-Is `undefined` until the checkpoint is `.done`, then is set to array that contains error values delivered by the `Awaitable`-s that have finished with errors.
-No guarantee on order of the errors is given, nor on the `Awaitable`-s they origin from.
+Is `undefined` until the checkpoint is `.done`, then is set to array that contains error values delivered by the `'Awaitable'`-s that have finished with errors.
+No guarantee on order of the errors is given, nor on the `'Awaitable'`-s they origin from.
 Use this property if order and origin of errors is not important, or if you are sure the error values contain custom tag information you need.

+Since 1.4, if the checkpoint was `allIn` / `anyIn`, the `.errors` will be an array or an object where an error delivered by an `'Awaitable'` will be put under the same key as the `'Awaitable'` was in source array/object.
+For `'Awaitable'` that completed with no error, the entry under the corresponding key in `.errors` will be set to undefined (but the key itself will still be present).

-### .results: _Array or undefined_
+### .results: _Array/Object or undefined_

 Read-only.
-Is `undefined` until the checkpoint is `.done`, then is set to array that contains result values delivered by the `Awaitable`-s that have finished normally.
-No guarantee on order of the results is given, nor on the `Awaitable`-s they origin from, so considerations similar to `.errors` apply.
+Is `undefined` until the checkpoint is `.done`, then is set to array that contains result values delivered by the `'Awaitable'`-s that have finished normally.
+No guarantee on order of the results is given, nor on the `'Awaitable'`-s they origin from, so considerations similar to `.errors` apply.

 ```js
 function *doStuff() {